 What’s even better is that once you create something on the app, you can export it and airdrop it to your computer as an AI or PSD file, so it integrates seamlessly with your Adobe Creative Cloud products that you probably already use as a graphic designer.

 Adobe Fresco/Adobe Draw will do the same thing as a product like Procreate, if you already use Adobe Creative Cloud.

 It’s an illustration app for the iPad, so you can make accents for any of your products instead of purchasing and spending hours searching for vector graphics online.
 Drawing apps like this have saved me tons of time in the past.

-Adobe Capture is one of the best graphic design apps for iPad that is seriously underrated.
-It’s also an app for your phone, which you may find you use while you’re out and about more often than your iPad.
+Adobe Capture is one of the best graphic design apps for iPad, and it’s seriously underrated.
+It’s also an app for your phone, which you may find you use more often than your iPad while you’re out and about.

 With Adobe Capture, you can essentially take a photo of anything and turn it into a vector.
 Graphic designers know that it can take a while to do this, which is why this app comes in handy.